John Russon: Teaching

-Russon has supervised the dissertations of many current professors of philosophy across North America on topics in Plato, Aristotle, Georg Wilhelm Friedrich Hegel, Karl Marx, Edmund Husserl, Martin Heidegger, John Dewey and Maurice Merleau-Ponty.
+Russon has supervised the dissertations of many current professors of philosophy across North America on topics in Plato, Aristotle, Immanuel Kant, Georg Wilhelm Friedrich Hegel, Karl Marx, Edmund Husserl, Martin Heidegger, John Dewey, Maurice Merleau-Ponty and Gilles Deleuze.

 Russon has held academic appointments at Harvard University, the University of Toronto, Acadia University, the Pennsylvania State University, Stony Brook University, and the University of Guelph.

-He is also the founder and main organizer of the Toronto Seminar, an annual private seminar for the study of philosophy, held in Toronto, Ontario, Canada.
+He is also the founder and main organizer of the Toronto Summer Seminar in Philosophy, an annual private seminar for the study of philosophy, held in Toronto, Ontario, Canada.